Withdrawals and Refunds

-The effective date on a withdrawal form is the date upon which credits of tuition and on-campus room and board charges will be determined, in accordance with the period of withdrawal schedule below.
+The effective date on a withdrawal form is the date upon which credits of tuition is determined.
+The effective date on the withdrawal form or move-out date, whichever is later, will be used to prorate room/board charges.
+A withdrawal during the 100% refund period will be subject to a daily rate charge for room/board calculated from the first day of class through the effective date on the withdrawal form or move-out date, whichever is later.
+See the period of withdrawal & Percent of Credit schedule below.
 A withdrawal during the 100% refund period will be subject to a daily rate charge for room/board calculated from the first day of class, as applicable.
 A student who leaves the University without completing the withdrawal form or who is suspended or dismissed from the University, may not be entitled to a refund of charges.
 This includes any student who is removed from the University as the result of a judicial matter or permanent expulsion from the University.
-Federal Financial Aid recipients will have financial assistance prorated according to the schedule referred to Refunds for recipients of Federal Financial Aid policy.
+Federal Financial Aid recipients will have financial assistance prorated according to the schedule referred to in the Refunds for recipients of Federal Financial Aid policy.

 Period of Withdrawal & Percent of Credit